 If you were born before the new millennium, your first brow hair-removal experience probably involved wax.
 Here's a refresher: The process involves applying a thin layer of typically hot wax over the area from which you wish to remove hair.
 A strip of fabric is placed over the wax, then pulled off quickly to remove the hair underneath.
 Typically, this option works best for people going for a strong, sculpted arch.

-Waxing is not so well-suited to those with sensitive skin.
-The downside is that the wax can include "resins, carcinogenic paragons, artificial fragrances, and dyes, and can cause burns, peels, and irritate the skin," says Morgan Vanderwall of Beautif-Eye brow studio in Scottsdale, Arizona.
+Waxing is not so well-suited to people with sensitive skin.
+The downside of the procedure is that the wax can include "resins, carcinogenic paragons, artificial fragrances, and dyes, and can cause burns, peels, and irritate the skin," says Morgan Vanderwall of Beautif-Eye brow studio in Scottsdale, Arizona.
 "It also increases the probability of developing premature wrinkles, especially around the eye area, with its tug, pull, and stretch."

-Threading is an ancient hair-removal technique that originated in India, and it's a great alternative if you're concerned with irritation.
+Threading is an ancient hair-removal technique that originated in India, and it's a great method if you're concerned with irritation.
 It is also the most precise form of hair removal, Vanderwall says.

 The technique requires a threading expert to roll two simple cotton pieces of thread over the surface of the skin, driving unwanted hair out of the follicle.
 "With threading, you do not have to worry about any chemicals being applied to the skin," Vanderwall told us.
 "It is organic, dermatologist-recommended, and beneficial for people with sensitive skin, as it does not cause chemical reactions and requires little contact with the skin."

 Threading is typically an inexpensive procedure ($10 to $30 per session) that takes approximately 10 minutes.
-The only drawback is the discomfort that the forceful threading action causes—if you have a low pain threshold, this treatment might not be for you.
+The drawback is the discomfort and damage to the follicle that the forceful threading action causes—if you have a low pain threshold or unhealthy brows, this treatment might not be for you.

 Let's say your endgame isn't to remove brow hair or alter the shape of your brows, but instead to make them appear fuller.
-If you're sick of filling in your brows every day, tinting is one option.
+If you're sick of filling in your brows every day, tinting is one option you have.

 "Tinting is great for people who have fine or transparent hair," says celebrity brow expert Tonya Crooks.
 "Tinting will give the brow more dimension and help it look thicker."
 The process requires a professional to apply semipermanent vegetable dye to your brow hairs, enhancing their shape and overall thickness.
 "The results are immediate," adds brow guru Marlena Orlowska of Paul Labrecque Salon & Spa.